CutebatDev/RetroFps/Assets/README.txt

 I changed skybox to pitchblack, it adds to the shadows, now if we do illumination inside they should look better (think torches)
 Also cleaned up code a bit, coz infinite logs were bothering me (apperantly "new Quaternions == new Quaternions" is false xdd)

+10-Sep

+Do we need health bar?
+If you move before movement animation finishes it consumes one step Item animation script was hard coded to (0, height, 0) position, fixed it Did you know that "GetMapPieceAtPosition()" returns "Marker" and not map piece?
+Added some stuff to item script, now you can pickup items, they are stored in inventory and displayed on UI *Maybe you will enocunter smth along the lines "all of the default materal textures are now wired "1", if you do - its wasnt me :eyes:"